Young carer's assessment

 Our young carer service considers the whole family when making an assessment of a young carer's needs.
 Some of the ways we may be able to help include signposting to support organisations, support with school or college, information, guidance and advice, support for the family, help with keeping the young person and their family safe, emotional support and befriending.

 Making a referral for a young carer's assessment

-If you are a professional referring a child or young person for a young carer's assessment please complete the Early Help Assessment part 1.
+If you are a professional referring a child or young person for a young carer's assessment please complete the Early Help assessment consent form, and select young carers as the type of support.
 Send us the form by the appropriate route from the list below:

 - If sending from Education send to AnyComms

 - Post to Early Help Support, Plough Lane Offices, Hereford HR4 OLE